sealoyal/sample_data/README.md

 # web_scraping
-This is a repo to store files for web scrapping
+This is a repo to store sample data files